Back

 Infrastructure Infrastructure

-(Budget: US$20 million) This component supports beneficiaries in establishing sustainable, climate-smart livelihoods.
+This component supports beneficiaries in establishing sustainable, climate-smart livelihoods.

 • Support & Training: Provision of follow-up on settling-in assistance and implementation of a comprehensive agricultural services strategy.